-Just the ticket for the family of the 1930s!
+Just the ticket for a 1930s family.
 This was a feature put in by Lord Bearsted in 1936, a few years after they bought the house and undertook the significant renovations you see today.
-They always wanted a home for enjoying as a family and to host weekend parties for friends.
-They already had a squash court, to play this very popular and fashionable game so a swimming pool was the last must have for the perfect garden for family and fun.
+They always wanted a home to enjoy as a family, and to host weekend parties for friends.
+They already had a squash court, ao a swimming pool was the last must have for the perfect garden for family and fun.

 The water in the swimming pool drains through to the ponds, where we have fish, so sadly the water is not suitable for swimming these days.